lume/element/README.md

 ```

 The main difference is that the `div()` helper function explicitly returns
-the type `HTMLDivElement` so that the `el` will be typed as `HTMLDivElement`
+the type `HTMLDivElement` so that the `el` variable will be typed as
-instead of `JSX.Element`.
-Under the hood, the `div()` function doesn't do
+`HTMLDivElement` instead of `JSX.Element`.
+Under the hood, the `div()`
-anything, it simply returns whatever you pass into it (an identity function
+function doesn't do anything, it simply returns whatever you pass into it (an
-at runtime), and serves only as a convenient type cast helper.
+identity function at runtime), and serves only as a convenient type cast
+helper.

 We should remember to use the correct type helper depending on what the root
 element of the JSX expression is.
 For for example, if the root was a `<menu>`